 There are a variety of legal proceedings pending or threatened against the Company.
 Some of these proceedings may result in fines, penalties, judgments or costs being assessed against the Company at some future time.
-The Company's operations are subject to extensive local, state and federal regulations, including the U.S. Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA) and the Superfund amendments of 1986 (Superfund).
+The Company's operations are subject to extensive local, state and federal regulations, including the U.S. Comprehensive Environmental Response, Compensation and Liability Act of 1980 (CERCLA) and the Superfund amendments of 1986 (Superfund) as well as similar regulations in other countries where the Company operates.
 Over the years, the Company has received requests for information related to or has been named by government authorities as a PRP at a number of waste disposal and manufacturing sites where cleanup costs have been or may be incurred under CERCLA and similar state statutes.
 In addition, damages are being claimed against the Company in general liability actions for alleged personal injury or property damage in the case of some disposal and plant sites.
 The Company believes that it has made adequate provisions for the costs it may incur with respect to these sites.

-As of December 31, 2016, the Company estimated a range of possible environmental and legal losses of \$25.7 million to \$46.5 million.
-The Company's accrued liability for such losses, which represented the Company's best estimate within the estimated range of possible environmental and legal losses, was \$25.8 million at December 31, 2016, compared to \$20.9 million at December 31, 2015.
-During 2016, cash outlays related to legal and environmental matters approximated \$1.4 million compared to \$2.7 million in 2015.
+As of December 31, 2017, the Company estimated a range of possible environmental and legal losses of \$24.2 million to \$45.4 million.
+The Company's accrued liability for such losses was \$24.2 million at December 31, 2017, compared to \$25.8 million at December 31, 2016.
+During 2017, cash outlays related to legal and environmental matters approximated \$2.0 million compared to \$1.4 million in 2016.

 For certain sites, the Company has responded to information requests made by federal, state or local government agencies but has received no response confirming or denying the Company's stated positions.
 As such, estimates of the total costs, or range of possible costs, of remediation, if any, or the Company's share of such costs, if any, cannot be determined with respect to these sites.
 Consequently, the Company is unable to predict the effect thereof on the Company's financial position, cash flows and results of operations.
 Given the information available, management believes the Company has no liability at these sites.
 However, in the event of one or more adverse determinations with respect to such sites in any annual or interim period, the effect on the Company's cash flows and results of operations for those periods could be material.
 Based upon the Company's present knowledge with respect to its involvement at these sites, the possibility of other viable entities' responsibilities for cleanup, and the extended period over which any costs would be incurred, the Company believes that these matters, individually and in the aggregate, will not have a material effect on the Company's financial position.
+However, in the event of one or more adverse determinations with respect to such sites in any annual or interim period, the effect on the Company's cash flows and results of operations for those periods could be material.

-Following are summaries of the major contingencies at December 31, 2016:
+Following are summaries of the major contingencies at December 31, 2017: